How To Make a Hearty Rye Bread Recipe (Bread Machine)

 - Add vital wheat gluten for additional rising power.
 Start with two tablespoons to three cups of flour.
 You may have to add some water—start with one tablespoon at a time.

-Because I wanted a loaf of hearty and dense rye bread, I didn’t add any extra gluten.
+I didn’t add any extra gluten because I wanted a loaf of hearty and dense rye bread.

 How To Make and Shape a Hearty Rye Loaf